MicrosoftDocs/azure-video-indexer/azure-video-indexer/includes/transparency-transcription-translation-lid.md

 - The model is designed to recognize a spontaneous conversational speech (not voice commands, singing, and so on).
 - If Azure AI Video Indexer can't identify the language with a high enough confidence (greater than 0.6), the fallback language is English.

-Here is a list of [supported languages](language-support.md).
+Here's a list of [supported languages](../language-support.md).

-## Transcription, translation and language identification components
+## Transcription, translation, and language identification components

 During the transcription, translation and language identification procedure, speech in a media file is processed, as follows: